kleinee/jns/README.md

         packges=vim,sudo,git
         release=jessie

-* ***NOTE:*** Further down we install additional packages with apt.
-Whilst most of them could be added to the list of packges above, I decided to install as needed in the process.
+* ***NOTE:*** Further down we install additional packages with apt-get.
+Whilst most of them could be added to the list of packges above, I decided to install them as needed .
 This clarifies dependencies and gives you the freedom to customize the process to your needs.

 * eject the SD card, insert it into the Raspberry Pi connect the Pi to your network via ethernet and boot.

 The installer will retrieve and install all packages for the release / flavour and will enable ssh access for user root with password raspbian.
-When I first tried this I was on a relatively slow internet connection and had no monitor attached to the Pi.
 I highly recommend to monitor progress via monitor or or serial console cable.

 ## First Boot
-Once the installer has complted the basic installation, ssh into the Pi as root to perform the following commands:
+Once the installer has completed the basic installation, ssh into the Pi as root to perform the following commands:

     # change the root password:
     passwd